 Styled after a well-known 17th-century Flemish painter, the first step in styling the Van Dyke is to shave all the hair on the cheeks and neck, as well as sideburns.
 Leave that mustache alone!
 Then, shape the beard to an inverted T, while letting it grow to about 2 inches.
 Next, trim your beard to achieve that signature V shape.

 Should you even grow a beard in the first place?
 The decision is, of course, up to you.
 You might want to first talk it over with your significant other (they’ll almost certainly have a strong opinion on the subject).

 Here are some other things to consider before you make your choice.

 - Beards protect your skin: Thick beards can block up to 95% of UV rays.
 In addition, it’s believed by some that shaving can spread the bacteria that causes acne.

 - Make an impression: Studies show men with full beards are perceived to be more mature, active, and healthy.

 - Stay healthy: It’s said by some that growing a beard helps you stay healthy, doing everything from preventing bacteria from entering the mouth — lessening the chance of gum disease — to filtering out allergens, and even helping to prevent wrinkles.

 - Be more confident: Confidence helps breed success.
-By growing a beard, you’re setting a higher standard for yourself and opening the door to new areas of personal success.
+By growing a beard, you can take pride in your appearance.